1Best Oculus Rift Alternatives You Need To Try

-Fove has had some difficulties in actually shipping out its headset due to complications arising out of unavailability of parts and dropping support for HTC’s room-tracking Lighthouse technology.
+Fove has had some difficulties in actually shipping out its headset due to complications arising out of the unavailability of parts and dropping support for HTC’s room-tracking Lighthouse technology.
 It’s currently developing its own positional tracking system and promises to release the VR device by fall 2016.

 With Samsung and HTC already big players in the VR game, Acer has decided to jump in the fray by joining hands with game maker Starbreeze Studios.
 The latter’s StarVR headset has been around in its current iteration since 2015 and will now have the support of the Taiwanese company for further expansion.

 StarVR is set apart from its rivals by virtue of having a genuinely massive field-of-view measuring 210-degree.
 Considering most VR headsets like the Oculus Rift only support up to a 100-degree FOV, this could help it truly get an edge over other offerings.
-Another notable aspect which keeps it streets ahead of other options is its two Quad HD 5.5-inch screens which offer a premium 5120 x 1440p resolution in total.
+Another notable aspect that keeps it streets ahead of other options is its two Quad HD 5.5-inch screens which offer a premium 5120 x 1440p resolution in total.